-This study presents a new gridded dataset of annual rainfall erosivity over the TP based on the 1-min in-situ precipitation data from 1787 weather stations and the long-term ERA5 precipitation data.
-The

-405 annual rainfall erosivity data are available over 71 years (from 1950 to 2020) on a 0.25° grid.
+This study presents a new gridded dataset of annual rainfall erosivity over the TP based on the 1 min in situ precipitation data from 1787 weather stations and the long-term ERA5 precipitation data.
+The annual rainfall erosivity data are available over 71 years (from 1950 to 2020) on a 0.25° grid.
 The TP-averaged correction coefficient between the station-based annual rainfall erosivity and the newly released data is 0.67.
 In addition, the probability density and various quantile values of the new data are generally consistent with the station-based values across the TP.

-This dataset offers a unique view of large- to local-scale features in rainfall erosivity variability over
+This dataset provides a unique view of large-scale to localscale features in rainfall erosivity variability over the TP, where it is hardly possible to obtain the long-term in situ precipitation data with sufficient spatiotemporal resolution.
+This availability of new data opens up many interesting applications in soil erosion studies and disaster research, including

+1. providing input data of the R factor for the TP, which is needed for soil erosion modeling,

+Y. Chen et al.: New gridded dataset of rainfall erosivity

-- 410 the TP, where it is hardly to obtain the long-term in-situ precipitation data with sufficient spatial-temporal resolution.
-This new data availability opens up many interesting applications in soil erosion study and disaster research, including: - (1) providing input data of the R factor for the TP, which is needed for soil erosion modelling; - (2) understanding the present processes of water erosion over the TP and improving future projections; - (3) identifying the hot spots at high risk of the landslide and flood hazards.
+- 2. understanding the present processes of water erosion over the TP and improving future projections, - 3. identifying the hot spots at high risk of landslide and flooding hazards.

-The data are available in Network Common (NC) Data Format that can be readily imported into standard geographical information system software (e.g. ArcGIS) or accessed programmatically (e.g. MATLAB, Python).
+The data are available in Network Common (NC) data format that can be readily imported into standard geographical information system software (e.g., ArcGIS) or accessed programmatically (e.g., MATLAB, Python).